codefreezefi/codefreeze.fi/_sections/when-and-where.md

 # And what does it cost?

+For the event, we have a special prices including stay, breakfast, lunch, dinner and smoke sauna on Tuesday:

 * For single bed room: 82€ / day
 * For double 58€ / day
 * For a wilderness cabin 86€-61€ (2-4 persons / cabin)

 In Kiilopää, Inari, see